ImpowerGames/impower/README.md

 9. Open the generated file and copy the entire json object.
 10. Paste the entire json object into your `.env.development.local` file after `FIREBASE_SERVICE_ACCOUNT_KEY=`.
 (Format the json object so that it is all on a single line.)

-### How To Run (impower/client):
+### How To Run (impower/client) After First Time Setup:

+1. Verify that you are in impower/client folder (terminal should read `C:\Users\Colin\Documents\GitHub\impower\client>`), if not run `cd functions`
-1. Run the client: `npm run dev`
+2. Run the client: `npm run dev`
-2. Open [http://localhost:3000](http://localhost:3000) with your browser to view the client app.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to view the client app.

 ### Making Changes (impower/client):

 1. You can start editing the app by modifying the files in `pages`.
-The app auto-updates as you edit the files.
+2. After making changes, save them by clicking `CTRL-S`.
+The app should auto-update as you save your changes, but if it doesn't just refresh the page on your browser.
-2. Before pushing up your code, do `npm run check` to lint and type-check your files.
+3. Before pushing up your code, do `npm run check` to lint and type-check your files.

 ## The Server: